Best cheap phones 2024 tested — October top picks

 There's a fierce battle for the best cheap phones title, and who you pick comes down to how much you want to pay for your phone.
-The Google Pixel 7a delivers premium features in a sub-$500 phone, but it costs more than its predecessor.
-And with the Galaxy A54 also offering a top experience for $50 less, it's hard to deny that phone's appeal to budget-minded shoppers.
+The Google Pixel 8a delivers premium features in a sub-$500 phone, costing just the same as its predecessor.
+And with the OnePlus 12R also offering a top experience for under $500 as well, it's hard to deny that phone's appeal to budget-minded shoppers.
+And while there's only a single option from Apple that makes this list, rumors about an iPhone SE 4 could change it in the near future as well.

 After testing multiple phones that cost less than $500, I believe that most shoppers can find everything they need in these lower-cost devices, whether you're looking for an affordable iPhone or an inexpensive Android handset.
 No matter the model, no one needs to spend upwards of $800 on a flagship device when you can easily find a handset that delivers comparable features while costing hundreds of dollars less.